darasus/ai-blog/content/the-environmental-impact-of-our-food-choices.md

   Eating more local, seasonal foods could reduce food transportation and consequent carbon emissions, water use, and biodiversity loss due to monoculture."
+intro: >-
+  Today, we are witnessing a growing awareness of the impact our food choices have on the environment.
+From carbon emissions to water usage and deforestation, it is clear that the modern diet has implications for our planet.

+  An increasing number of people consider their diet when making decisions about their future.
+Perhaps this is because we are learning more about the environmental implications of our food choices: Eating less meat is good for the planet; eating only local and seasonal food is good for the planet; eating plants instead of animals reduces your carbon footprint; you should avoid palm oil as it’s destroying the rainforests…

+  To understand how our diet impacts the environment, we first need to understand what differentiates healthy diets from unhealthy ones.
+A healthy diet is one that balances calories with nutrition, ensuring adequate intake of vitamins and minerals.
+An unbalanced or unhealthful diet has too much or too little of one or more nutrients.
 ---

 ## How does our diet affect the environment?